 Pros and Cons of Moving to the Netherlands

 Moving to the Netherlands from a Western culture is on the whole a painless experience.
 The Dutch strive for an egalitarian society and are known for their liberalism, welcoming religions and traditions from elsewhere.
-But this doesn’t mean the Netherlands doesn’t have its own rich cultural heritage – far from it.
+That said, the Netherlands certainly has a rich culture and history of its own, some of which may seem unusual at first.
+Here are some of the pros and cons of moving to the Netherlands.

 Accommodation in the Netherlands